haihala/whoops-all-grapplers/docs/1. Projects/Master tracker.md

 - [[Move format refinement]]
 - [[Mizku]] gripes
 - An actual loading screen that waits until models are in.
+- Upgrades only show things you have the parts for to reduce bloat

 ### Spec update
 - Get idea dumps from archive